-- 1) Thickness measurement locations are to be selected to provide the best representative sampling of areas likely to be most exposed to corrosion, considering ballast history and arrangement and condition of protective coatings. - 2) Thickness measurements of internals may be specially considered by the Surveyor if the hard protective coating is in GOOD condition. - For units less than 100 meters in length, the number of transverse sections required at Special Survey No. 3 may be reduced to one(1), and the number of transverse sections required at Special Survey No. 4 and subsequent Special Surveys may be reduced to two(2). - For units more than 100 meters in length, at Special Survey No. 3, thickness measurements of exposed deck plating within amidship 0.5 L may be required.
+- 1) Thickness measurement locations are to be selected to provide the best representative sampling of areas likely to be most exposed to corrosion, considering ballast history and arrangement and condition of protective coatings. - 2) Thickness measurements of internals may be specially considered by the Surveyor if the hard protective coating is in GOOD condition.
+3) For units less than 100 meters in length, the number of transverse sections required at Special Survey No. 3 may be reduced to one(1), and the number of transverse sections required at Special Survey No. 4 and subsequent Special Surveys may be reduced to two(2).
+4) For units more than 100 meters in length, at Special Survey No. 3, thickness measurements of - For units more than 100 meters in length, at Special Survey No. 3, thickness measurements of exposed deck plating within amidship 0.5 L may be required.